*** UPDATE *** IAHA continues to work to provide our Members and Stakeholders the opportunity to gather in 2020

 Unfortunately, due to continuing uncertain nature of the times we have had to delay opening of our abstract submissions, scholarship applications, and registrations until further notice.

-However we are very excited to announce that the 2020 National Indigenous Allied Health Awards will be going ahead with nominations opening on 1 June 2020.
+However we are very excited to announce that the 2020 National Indigenous Allied Health Awards nominations are now open.

 IAHA is proud to recognise the contribution of IAHA members to their profession and to improving the health and wellbeing of Aboriginal and Torres Strait Islander peoples especially in this year of unprecedented difficulty.
 It is important we continue this recognition so please consider nominating a deserving colleague, friend, or family member.